Study Programme in IT-Design: Enterprise Systems and Economy

 Enterprise systems and Economy is an ideal specialisation for students interested in both business administration and IT.
 Most businesses today use some form of IT-systems.
 In Enterprise Systems and Economy, you will specialise in a combination of IT, business, logistics, business and service development.
 You will also learn about analysis models and purchase methods for enterprise systems, and you will solve practical problems for enterprise systems in close collaboration with trade and industry.
 The programme aims to provide a platform and useful knowledge for the IT field and employment that is both stimulating and challenging.
 The IT-Design programme offers flexible study opportunities both on-campus and with the supported of a web-based platform as a complement.

 General admission requirements plus either field-specific eligibility A4 (upper secondary school level Mathematics 3b or 3c, Civics 1b or 1a1+1a2) or field-specific eligibility 4 (upper secondary school level English B, Mathematics C and Civics A).

-EducationThe education in the IT-Design programme starts off with a broad base in IT and activities preparing for further studies in one of the three majors.
+EducationThe education in the IT-Design programme starts off with a broad base in IT and activities preparing for further studies in one of the two majors.
 No prior IT knowledge is required.
 It is enough that you are interested in IT and eager to find out more about IT opportunities.

 Form of InstructionThe programme represents full-time work, with an average of three to five days of scheduled classes a week at Karlstad University.
 Students will also participate in various projects.
 Active participation in the courses is required and students are expected to study extensively, and gradually more and more independently, on their own.
 Field studies and laboratory work are frequently obligatory.
 A web-based communication platform is used in the majority of courses as complement.